-This is the Belgium of today – and tomorrow – told through the individual stories of people who inspire us.
-Their vision for their country embraces diversity of thought, opinion, culture, race, gender, language and religion.
-They also share the experience of participating in a U.S. Embassy-sponsored exchange or grant program.
+This is the Belgium of today – and tomorrow – told through individual stories of people who inspire us.
+Their vision for their country embraces diverse ideas, opinions, cultures, races, genders, languages, and religions.
+They also share a common experience: participating in a U.S. Embassy-sponsored exchange or grant program.

 Make it your own story!

 Are you someone making a difference in Belgium, just like these people?
 Then we would love to hear from you!
 Take a look at our U.S. Embassy programs and see which ones will help you do extraordinary things.